01 Centre of Mass#

 Aim#

-To show that when there are only internal forces acting in a body, the centre of mass does not move.
+To show that the centre of mass does not change when only internal forces act.

 Subjects#